ruitaiS/alpacaPack/readme.md

     Add price changes to left and right
     Reset healthbar when lifting off the button

+    weird decimal values @ certain points

+    Stretches the buy button / displaces the selector when it gets too big

 ## Selector
     Read off the chosen limit price and current price from the stream (lift state up)